 How can we compare the CSDDD to the CSRD?

 And what about the CSRD, you might be thinking.
-The CSRD (Corporate Sustainability Reporting Directive) is another new legislation in the sustainability context, that will have far-reaching impact on (ultimately) all companies in the EU.
+The CSRD (Corporate Sustainability Reporting Directive) is another directive in the sustainability context, that will have far-reaching impact on (ultimately) all companies in the EU.

 The distinct differences between the CSRD and the CSDDD are as follows: